 From internship to new position as Market researcher

 - It can sometimes be challenging to define my own work, but I enjoy great liberty, and my position is continuingly evolving, says former student Einar Aaby Hirsch.
-He started in a brand new position as Market researcher at Tomra Systems directly after finishing his Master's degree in Innovation and entrepreneurship.
+He started in a brand new position as Market researcher at Tomra Systems after finishing his Master's degree in Entrepreneurship and Innovation management.

 Einar Aaby Hirsch (foto: Merete Granlund).